onap/oom-offline-installer/docs/InstallGuide.rst

     $ cd <app_data_path>/<app_name>/helm_charts/robot
     $ ./ete-k8s.sh onap health

-For better work with terminal screen and jq packages were added .
-It can be installed from resources directory.
+You can install ``screen`` and ``jq`` packages to aid troubleshooting.
+Those can be installed from resources directory.

-Screen is a terminal multiplexer.
-With screen it is possible to have more terminal instances active.
-Screen as well keeps active SSH connections even terminal is closed.
+Screen is a terminal multiplexer and allows running multiple virtual terminal sessions as well as keep active SSH connections even when terminal is closed.

 Jq can be used for editing json data format as output of kubectl.
 For example jq was used to troubleshoot `SDNC-739 (UEB - Listener in Crashloopback) <https://jira.onap.org/browse/SDNC-739/>`_ ::